 If your hot tub did not come as a complete set, then you still have to purchase a durable insulated hot tub cover, a ground cloth for those with inflatable hot tubs, a chemical dispenser, and some luxury items such as hot tub seats and headrests.

-- Replace your spa cover with America’s Largest and most trusted Spa Cover Supplier.
-With our 100% satisfaction guarantee you can be confident in replacing your spa cover with MySpaCover.
+- 【True Value】: Replace your spa cover with America’s Largest and most trusted Spa Cover Supplier.
+With our 100% satisfaction guarantee you can be confident in replacing your spa cover with...

-- All spa covers are custom made to order to ensure a perfect fit.
-We will custom make any shape and size up to 96x96 with 10 vibrant colors to choose from.
-After completing your purchase our team will...
+- 【Custom Tailored】: Custom made order to ensure a perfect fit for any shape and size up to 96x96 with 10 vibrant colors to choose from.
+After completing your purchase, our team will be in touch to...

 Among the items mentioned, the hot tub cover should be your top priority for proper care of your hot tub since it will protect your hot tub against dirt, insects, and weather elements and help keep your tub water warm and reduce your heating costs.
 The cost of a good hot tub cover highly depends on the size of your tub and how much insulation it has.

 How Much Does It Cost To Maintain and Repair A Hot Tub?